Battaglin wins Giro stage five in Italian one-two

-SANTA NINFA (Reuters) - Italian Enrico Battaglin launched a late attack to win the 153-kilometre fifth stage of the Giro d’Italia from Agrigento to Santa Ninfa on Wednesday.
+SANTA NINFA, Italy (Reuters) - Italian Enrico Battaglin launched a late attack to win the 153-kilometre fifth stage of the Giro d’Italia from Agrigento to Santa Ninfa on Wednesday.

-The LottoNL-Jumbo rider, who finished third in stage four on Tuesday, attacked on the last meters of the uphill finale and crossed the finish line ahead of compatriot Giovanni Visconti and Portugal’s Jose Goncalves.
+The LottoNL-Jumbo rider, who finished third in stage four on Tuesday, timed his sprint perfectly in the last metres of the uphill finale and crossed the finish line ahead of compatriot Giovanni Visconti and Portugal’s Jose Goncalves.

+“The finish was a bit different to yesterday,” Battaglin, who previously won Giro stages in 2013 and 2014, said.
+“Yesterday was really a powerful sprint on a really steep climb.

+“Today was a steep climb but at two kilometres to go, and I had a little bit of time to rest and recover and do a really good sprint.”

 Australian Rohan Dennis managed to weather the storm to hold on to the pink jersey in Sicily ahead of Thursday’s mountain stage to Mount Etna.